T2XC/Acheron/README.md

 # Acheron

-Acheron is a personal website project I've had for a couple months.
-It's a website for a digital audio workstation, kind of a parody of Ableton, a real DAW.
+### Note: Acheron is _not_ an actual digital audio workstation.

+A website for a fake digital audio workstation called Acheron.
+I've been building it for a couple months now and it's mostly a school project.

-The website does _not_ work properly for mobile devices at the moment.
+#### The website does not work on mobile.

-The .vbs file is a fake installer that says there is a internal server error and can't download the file.
+#### It doesn't work properly on PC either.